AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/add-custom-page.md

 ---
 # Add custom page

 Learn how to add custom pages to your PDF using the integrated Adobe Express app, which offers thousands of templates to choose from.
+This video tutorial uses the [new workspace experience](new-workspace.md).

 >[!VIDEO](https://video.tv.adobe.com/v/347331?hidetitle=true)